The First Man (TV series)

-First Man is an upcoming South Korean television series written by Seo Hyun-joo and Ahn Jin-young, directed by Kang Tae-heum, and starring Hahm Eun-jung, Oh Hyun-kyung, Yoon Sun-woo, Park Geon-il, and Kim Min-seol.
+The First Man is a 2025-26 South Korean television series written by Seo Hyun-joo and Ahn Jin-young, directed by Kang Tae-heum, and starring Hahm Eun-jung, Oh Hyun-kyung, Yoon Sun-woo, Park Geon-il, and Kim Min-seol.
 The series follows the intertwined lives of two women driven by deadly desires, one seeking vengeance, and the other fueled by selfish ambition.
-It is scheduled to premiere on MBC TV on December 15, 2025, and will air every Monday to Friday at 19:05 (KST).
+It aired on MBC TV on December 15, 2025, to July 2, 2026, every Monday to Friday at 19:05 (KST).